top of page

 • Are there restrictions on which laboratories can be used?

-Yes: a.
-The lab must use Whole Genome Sequencing to generate profiles.
-IMF believes that Whole Genome Sequencing offers reliability and compatibility advantages over other forms of testing. b.
+Yes: The lab must use Whole Genome Sequencing to generate profiles.
+IMF believes that Whole Genome Sequencing offers reliability and compatibility advantages over other forms of testing.
 The lab must have been Accredited (in any category) by ANAB for at least two years.
-This is to ensure that an independent body has evaluated the laboratory’s policies and practices for at least two full cycles, and to reduce potential challenges to the lab’s results. c.
-The lab must agree to share its FASTQ (raw file) or equivalent WGS raw sequencing data file with other Accredited laboratories upon request of the applicant.
-If an alternative is provided, it is subject to authorization by IMF.
+This is to ensure that an independent body has evaluated the laboratory’s policies and practices for at least two full cycles, and to reduce potential challenges to the lab’s results.
+The lab must agree to share its FASTQ (raw file) or equivalent WGS raw sequencing data file with other accredited laboratories upon request of the applicant.
+If an alternative file is provided, it will be subject to IMF approval.
 This expectation is common in the industry and enables second looks using varying bioinformatic and analytical methods.

 • Are there restrictions on uploading of profiles to DNA databases?